kingluo/lua-resty-ffi/benchmark.md

 ### benchmark result

-I use AWS EC2 t2.medium to do the benchmark.
+I use AWS EC2 t2.medium (Ubuntu 22.04) to do the benchmark.

 ```bash
 # in terminal-1